How Art Inspired the Game of Thrones

 How Much of Caligula in Joffrey Baratheon?

-Brienne of Tarth as GoT Joan of Arc?
+Brienne of Tarth as Game of Thrones version of Joan of Arc?

 Joan of Arc is a painting created by John Everett Millais in 1865.
 She is kneeling in prayer but holding a sword in both hands.
 With her head uncovered, and eyes turned upwards, as to heaven, she has a forlorn look on her face.
 Millais has captured in this portrait the historical moment when Joan of Arc is encouraged by Saints Michael, Margaret, and Catherine to lead the battle against the English.
 As we all know, it didn’t end well for her, despite her trusting look towards the heavens.
 When this portrait was first shown at the Royal Academy in London, a critic from the Art Journal drew attention to the “faithful realization of steel armor.”
 But the painting is so much more.
 A woman in man’s armor, but at the same time sporting a red skirt.
 She tries to be both in a world that demands a clear separation.